Joshuaabeter/Todo_ListAPP/README.md

-This is a Todo webapp task management project built with Spring Boot.
+This is a Todo web app- task management project built with Spring Boot.
 I used Spring Data JPA(hibernate) as an ORM to interact with the MYSQL database and designed front-end templates using thymeleaf and styled them using Bootstrap and Css

 Tech stack: